 The main takeaway is that in contrast to glucose, fructose doesn’t trigger insulin secretion or leptin production.
 These two hormones dampen appetite by telling your body you’re full and to put the fork down.
 Limit your fruits to lemons, limes, avocados, and olives.
 Dial down the fructose to lose belly fat.
-I’ll discuss the daily limit that I recommend for 21 days in our upcoming webinar.

 7. Wrangle cortisol.